 Should you hold any suspicion of bribery or attempted bribery committed by or against an employee, agent or other party acting on behalf of the TT Club, it must be reported immediately to Angela Gamblin, the Chief Operating Officer at London@ttclub.com.

 As a mutual insurer we aim at the highest standards of service - and fairness - towards Members and brokers.
 If you have a complaint, or any other comment, about the maintenance of these standards by the Club, or by anyone acting on behalf of the Club, we ask that you let us know immediately.
 This will allow us both to resolve the issue which you raise and to take action to improve our service to other Members and brokers in the future.

-We are regulated by the UK Financial Services Authority (FSA).
-We will deal with complaints from eligible complainants according to the requirements of the FSA.
+We are regulated by the UK Financial Conduct Authority (FCA).
+We will deal with complaints from eligible complainants according to the requirements of the FCA.
 These include timescales for acknowledgement and response and an obligation to advise the complainant on further action if he or she remains dissatisfied.
 The notified person for resolving these complaints is the Chief Executive Officer of the TT Club Managers and complaints may be addressed direct to him at firstname.lastname@example.org or through your usual Club contact.

-We will deal with complaints other than from eligible complainants for the purposes of the FSA as far as practicable as if they were from eligible complainants.
+We will deal with complaints other than from eligible complainants for the purposes of the FCA as far as practicable as if they were from eligible complainants.

 Financial Ombudsman Service